The Truth about Soft Drinks

 - Hormonal imbalances: For example, attacks on the endocrine system.

-- Harmful to the teeth: Stains, rots and causes cavities.
+- Teeth problems: Stains, rots and causes cavities.

-- Weakens the bones: Robs the body of calcium.
+- Bone weakening: It robs the body of calcium.

 - Weight gain: The high quantity of sugars they contain (even light and low-calorie versions) make you eat more food.

-- Lowers immune defenses: You’ll be more likely to contract diseases caused by viruses and bacteria due to a weakened immune system.
+- A lower immune defenses: You’ll be more likely to contract diseases caused by viruses and bacteria due to a weakened immune system.

 - Increases allergies.